MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

 │   │   │   ├── github-token.txt
 │   │   │   ├── nvd-api-key.txt
 │   │   ├── projects
+│   │   │   ├── SBOM
-│   │   │   ├── place SBOMs to analyze here
+│   │   │   │   ├── place SBOMs to analyze here (SPDX or CycloneDX in json format)
+│   │   │   ├── sourceCode
+│   │   │   │   ├── place source code file systems to generate SBOMs for here
 │   ├── out
 ```
 10. Run the command (replace `/path/to/working/directory` to absolute path of `$WORKDIR`)